-Injuries, illness, complications or wrongful death caused by mistakes of doctors, nurses, hospitals or any other healthcare providers.
+Malpractice cases involve Injuries, illness, complications or wrongful deaths caused by mistakes of doctors, nurses, hospitals or any other healthcare providers.

 Medical Malpractice (Med Mal) is generally defined as the failure of healthcare professionals (doctors, surgeons, nurses, anesthesiologists, etc.) to render the level of care, skill and treatment that is recognized as acceptable medical standards.
 In other words, the care is below the standard of what other doctors or hospitals would provide.

 Medical Malpractice is one of the nation’s leading causes of death and injury.
 A recent report by the Institute of Medicine estimates that as many as 90,000 to 100,000 people die in U.S. hospitals each year as the result of medical malpractice, while the Journal of Patient Safety reports that each year in the United States, somewhere between 210,000 and 440,000 patients experience some type of preventable harm that causes or contributes to their death.
 That is the equivalent to four jumbo jets going down every single week.
 If medical malpractice was a disease, it would be the third leading cause of death in this country, right behind heart disease and cancer.